 The Partner Organization must furnish information about its promoters and other stakeholders.

-6. Credibility of the Organization
+6. Credibility of the Partner Organization

-The credibility of the NGO must be gauged on the basis of its prior experience in the proposed domain of work.
+The credibility of the Partner Organization must be gauged on the basis of its prior experience in the proposed domain of work.
 BEPL must look at the track record of the organization and the impact it has hitherto created.
 A robust financial management system with transparent and regular updation is an important factor.
 BEPL will not associate with any organization which:

 (i) Has pending legal disputes and or enquiries in connection with offences like cheating, misappropriation of funds, exploitation of beneficiaries, etc.